 FABRIC LIDS VS. INSETS

 It depends how you want to use your table.
 This is not an either/or situation; you could have both.

-An inset can be any of the fabrics we use for lids, plus the availability of the Lego inset.
+An INSET can be FABRIC (using any of the fabrics we use for lids), or FERROUS (for use with Legos or magnetic pieces).
+Insets sit inside the GAME VAULT instead of on top of it.
 Playing inside the Game Vault means your tiny pieces and playing cards don't go skittering off the table (and right into the Sarlacc Pit!
-I wish you wouldn't keep that thing in the living room, Gary!) and lets you line things up along the edges.
-Puzzle enthusiasts may benefit greatly from the game vault's containment.
+I wish you wouldn't keep that thing in the living room, Gary!).
+It also lets you line cards, etc., up along the edges.
+Puzzle enthusiasts may also benefit greatly from the game vault's containment.

 For fabric insets and lids.